COVID safety measures when attending VCAT venues

 Hearings via phone or video conference

-To observe a hearing, email us at least one business day before the hearing date.
+To observe a hearing being held by phone or video conference, email us at least one business day before the hearing date.
 Give us details of the hearing you want to attend, such as the names of the parties and case number.

 If the hearing is open to the public, you’ll receive instructions on how to join the phone or video conference.

-Anyone can request a recording or transcript of a hearing for a fee.
+You can also request a recording or transcript of a hearing for a fee.
 You’ll have the option to obtain a copy after the hearing or, for a higher fee, on the same day.

 If any part of a hearing is confidential or under a suppression order, you can get an edited transcript.
 You won’t be able to obtain a recording.